Laure d’Hauteville & Joanna Chevalier

 LdH: For a while now I’ve been thinking about doing something in France to showcase the magic that stems from the MENA region.
 It’s heritage, archeology, creation, design, cinema, thinking, food, everything is art.

 The Levant was a passage to the Orient and a bridge for civilisations, a route to exchange merchandises on the silk road.
-The heritage from the Gulf countries is rich and extensive, they are bedouin and know how to survive in difficult climatical situations.
+The heritage from the Gulf countries is rich and extensive.
 The sand dunes with the wind coming in from the desert recall the art of calligraphy.

 In the French language, when referencing numbers, we say “les chiffres Arabes” (Arabic numbers)—but I’m not sure if everyone knows why, and that should be addressed—with the cultural heritage and the contemporary art scenes of the region brought to the forefront.
 For instance, Petra is always a point of reference for Jordan, but a fabulous contemporary art scene with arts ranging from sculpture to design also exists there.